dome9/cloud-bots/README.md

 ```

 ### Deploy the template via CloudFormation
-For <YOUR-BUCKET-NAME>, put in the name of a bucket that remediation-function.zip can be uploaded to.
+For YOUR-BUCKET-NAME, put in the name of a bucket that remediation-function.zip can be uploaded to.
 ```
 aws cloudformation package    \
 --template-file ./deployment_cft.yaml    \